jcw2865/Fitness-Tracker/README.md

 6. Troubleshoot the returned data object from API routes to get the desired output.

-7. Troubleshoot the charts to represent the real data being inputted.
+7. Troubleshoot the charts to represent the real data being entered.

+8. Troubleshoot the deployment to Heroku.
+I initially tried to deploy without the use of MLab, which failed.
+I also had issues with my pathways which had to be fixed in order for the site to work correctly.

 ## Testing